Mangul-Lab-USC/Mangul-Lab-USC.github.io/_posts/2022-05-09-STEM-Internship.md

   - Mangul lab
 ---

-## Now recruiting: 2022-2023 Undergraduate STEM Intern!
+## NOW RECRUITING: 2022-2023 NSF-funded UNDERGRADUATE STEM INTERN!

 We are actively accepting applications from current undergraduate STEM students to fill the position of an Undergraduate Researcher at the Mangul Lab for Summer 2022.